percebus/openai-sandbox-py/README.md

 # Hello OpenAI

+## Responsible AI

+Usage of Azure OpenAI should follow the six Microsoft [AI principles](https://learn.microsoft.com/en-us/azure/machine-learning/concept-responsible-ai):

+- Fairness: AI systems shouldn't make decisions that discriminate against or support bias of a group or individual.
+- Reliability and Safety: AI systems should respond safely to new situations and potential manipulation.
+- Privacy and Security: AI systems should be secure and respect data privacy.
+- Inclusiveness: AI systems should empower everyone and engage people.
+- Accountability: People must be accountable for how AI systems operate.
+- Transparency: AI systems should have explanations so users can understand how they're built and used.

 ## Models

 In the [Azure OpenAI Studio](https://oai.azure.com/portal), you can build AI models and deploy them for public consumption in software applications.
 Azure OpenAI's capabilities are made possible by specific generative AI models.
 Different models are optimized for different tasks; some models excel at summarization and providing general unstructured responses, and others are built to generate code or unique images from text input.